sandeep194920/MERN_Projects/5_menu_app/README.md

 7. How to keep image column and description column in same row in Grid container of MenuItem?
 8. How to use theme prop in sx?
 9. How to make first letter uppercase?
+10. UNIT TEST: How to get text content from HTML array elements when we do `getAllByRole`?
+11. UNIT TEST: How to test `<Menu/>`?

 ---